iranwordpress/wordpress/README.md

-# WordPress Composer Fork
+# WordPress Composer

-If you're looking for more information on using composer and WordPress together, go check out http://composer.rarst.net
+If you're looking for more information on using composer and WordPress together, go check out https://realwp.net

-If you're looking for WordPress core, the core package is now at https://github.com/johnpbloch/wordpress-core